abondar24/CrackingInterview/README.md

 Calculate number of items with age >=50

 - keyStorage - create a dummy in memory key-value storage for secrets with various secret types

+# Data Structures

+- Node - linked list node
+- Binary Tree Node with visiting and traversal
+- Graph Node with dfs and bfs
+- Queue
+- Queue with two stacks
+- Custom stack
+- Min Stack - stack with basic functionality
+- Set of Stacks - set consisting of several stacks